 During active addiction, it is common for young people to neglect themselves and their lives.
 For this reason, people in early recovery often discover, much to their chagrin, that they lack basic life skills that most people their age take for granted.
 Skills like writing a resume, passing a job interview, or even taking care of personal hygiene, might seem complicated and overwhelming.
 Sober living homes offer skill workshops and support residents as they tackle the challenges of early recovery.
 By the time residents graduate, they will have the skills and abilities they need to live autonomously and independently — and they will know when to ask for help as well!

-Is A Washington Sober Living Right For Me?
+Is A Washington Sober Living Home Right For Me?

-Many choose to make a fresh start in Los Angeles, California, which is only a day’s drive away from Washington.
-Los Angeles is home to a thriving recovery community, 12-step meetings at all hours of the day, and countless activities and attractions for sober fun.
+Many choose to make a fresh start in Southern California, which is only a day’s drive away from Washington.
+California is home to a thriving recovery community, with 12-step meetings at all hours of the day, and countless activities and attractions for sober fun.
 More importantly, it is also the birthplace of structured sober livings, a type of sober living home that offers significantly more resources, support, and structure than most sober living houses.

 Addiction Recovery at Design for Recovery

-For Washington residents interested in making a fresh start in Los Angeles, Design for Recovery is the clear choice.
-This structured sober living home in West Los Angeles is centrally located near the beach as well as city centers.
+For Washington residents interested in making a fresh start in Southern California, Design for Recovery is the clear choice.
+This structured sober living home is centrally located near the beach as well as city centers.
 It is a men’s sober living home where young men can work together to gain the skills and coping tools they need to get sober and, more importantly, stay sober.
 While building relationships, healing past damage, and making strides to the future, residents of Design for Recovery not only work to achieve sobriety — they aim for joyful, free, and fulfilling sober lives.

 At Design for Recovery, we firmly believe that recovering from addiction is a multifaceted process.
 Physical abstinence is the foundation, but recovery involves far more.
 We support young men as they begin new careers, enroll in college, and work hard to achieve their goals.
 We believe that strong values, including honesty, integrity, and accountability, form the backbone of successful addiction recovery.
 Our community, like any family, continues to support housemates long after they have moved into their own apartments and homes.
 The commitment of our alumni network speaks to the fact that Design for Recovery is more than a mere place to fix oneself up — it offers a way of life and a path toward a better tomorrow.